seanstark/defender-for-cloud/integration-settings/readme.md

 - Sentinel Bi-Directional Alert Sync Settings

 ### Running the Script
-> If you would like to see progress use the -verbose parameter

 ```powershell
 # Get all subscription integration settings for the currently connected Tenant
 $settings = .\get-integration-report.ps1